familyld/familyld.github.io/_pages/about.md

 News
 =======
-* One papers on recommender systems have been accepted by AAAI 2019.
+* One papers on recommender systems have been accepted by AAAI 2019 (Oral).
-* Our paper on serendipitous recommendation was accepted by TCYB.
+* Our paper on serendipitous recommendation was accepted by TCYB (SCI Q1).